jamesmeneghello/pynab/README.md

     > bower install
     > grunt build

+Then chown back to www-data:

+    > chown -R www-data:www-data *

 This will build a working and optimised version of the UI into the dist/ directory, which will then be hosted by your webserver as part of api.py.
 Note that you can disable the web